Throughout history, across cultures: the duress defense

 “where the actor was under an unlawful threat of imminent death or serious bodily injury” and worse, only available under the Minnesota Statutes above under “threats creates a reasonable apprehension in the mind of such participator that in case of refusal that participator is liable to instant death.”

-Minnesota should consider the Model Penal Code version
+Minnesota should adopt the Model Penal Code version

 The Model Penal Code, adopted by some states, provides a more fair standard.
 The Model Penal Code defines the threat part of the duress defense as “the actor … was coerced to do so by the use of, or a threat to use, unlawful force against his person or the person of another” (Model Penal Code § 2.09(1)).

 The jury to the rescue?

 If the laws no longer protect our rights or serve justice, what’s left?
 The jury is the last defense for our Constitutional and natural, human rights.
 Legislation is general principle, conceived far from real cases.
 But the jury has the human drama before it.

 On the one hand, the accused’s Constitutional rights to present a defense and to a jury trial; competes with, on the other hand, expediency, judicial economy and control.
 See, e.g., United States v.
 Bailey, 444 U.S. 393, 409 (U.S. Sup.
 Ct.
 1980), State v.
 Charlton, 338 NW 2d 26, 30 (Minn.
 Sup.
 Ct.
 1983), State v.
 Toscano, 74 N.J.
 421, 378 A2d 755 (1977).

 A true jury trial empowers the jury to decide whether someone is not-guilty; because “coerced … by the use of, or a threat to use, unlawful force.”

 Questions?
 You can call Minneapolis Criminal Defense Lawyer Thomas Gallagher at 612 333-1500